The following topic describes what steps you should perform in order to add the Telerik UI for Silverlight in your application.

 Figure 1: Creating new Telerik application

-Choose the application template.
-The options are a blank template or one of the MS Office inspired application templates.
+Choose the project template.
+The options are a blank template or one of the MS Office inspired project templates.
 Choose the Blank option.

 At this point the project references only the common Telerik.Windows.Controls.dll.

 Configure the project using the Project Configuration Wizard.
 This will add the dlls required by the controls you want to use.
 When you open the wizard you can select the control you are going to use from the list (or search them in the search box).
 Clicking OK will add all required references for the controls.

 Figure 3: Adding references to the charting controls